All Episodes

 I love another line Michael wrote.

-Gives them all the justification for endless speculation on something that they have not vetted themselves.
+It gives them all the justification for endless speculation on something that they have not vetted themselves.

-We should note CNN has not independently confirmed Buzzfeed's reporting, nor for that matter has anyone else.
+We should note CNN has not independently confirmed BuzzFeed's reporting, nor, for that matter, has anyone else.

-An explosive new report that, if true, if it's true, if true, and if you believe the reporting, if this is confirmed.
+An explosive new report that if true, if it's true, if true.

-If all of this is true, if true, if true.
+If all of this is true.

 We don't have sourcing that confirms this story, but we're not getting steered off of it.